bitcraze/aideck-gap8-examples/docs/ai-examples/classification-demo.md

 ```

 When the example is flashing, you should see the GAP8 LED blink fast, which is the bootloader.
 The example itself can be noticed by a slow blinking LED.

-Note: There are still some issues with classification example with the new CPX framework.
-Please check [the status of the ticket](https://github.com/bitcraze/aideck-gap8-examples/issues/91) open for this.
-If you want to see the results printed (or want to debug), you can run the CNN with the debugger and print the results over the JTAG in a terminal.
-For this, see the steps below.
+You should also receive the classification output in the cfclient console.

-## Run the image classification CNN on the AI-deck over JTAG
+## Run the image classification CNN on the AI-deck over JTAG (not recommended)

 After successfully completing all previous steps, you can now run the classification CNN on the AI-deck.
 However, as you want to run it with the debugger connected, you need to adapt the following parts of the code:
 - if you want the output in the terminal and not over UART, uncomment io=host and comment io=uart in the Makefile.
-- as you do not want to run with a bootloader you need to disable the offset for it - comment out -DFS_PARTITIONTABLE_OFFSET=0x40000 in the Makefile.
-Be aware that you will need to reflash the bootloader once you want to flash OTA again.
+- instead of via CPX you want to write with printf, which will then be forwarded either to the terminal or UART (e.g. in cpxPrintToConsole add printf(fmt);)
-- instead of via CPX you want to write with printf, which will then be forwarded either to the terminal or UART - as there are still some issues with the CPX framework this is currently implemented by default though.
+- note that you might not be able to properly communicate with the NINA module if you don't restart it as well

 From a terminal with the docker container, or gap_sdk dev environment, in the `aideck-gap8-examples/` folder, execute: